 Based on these and other factors, the Departments considered two approaches in the Religious IFC to estimate the number of women affected among entities using the expanded exemptions.
 First, following the use in previous regulations of litigating entities to estimate the effect of the exemption and accommodation, the Departments attempted to estimate the number of women covered by plans of litigating entities that could be affected by expanded exemptions.
 Based on papers filed in litigation, and public sources, the Departments estimated in the Religious IFC that approximately 8,700 women of childbearing age could have their contraception costs affected by plans of litigating entities using these expanded exemptions.
-The Departments believe that number is lower based upon the receipt, by many of those litigating entities, of permanent injunctions against the enforcement of section 2713(a)(4) to the extent it supports a contraceptive Mandate, which have been entered by federal district courts since the issuance of the Religious IFC.81 As a result, these final rules will not affect whether such entities will be subject to the contraceptive Mandate.
+The Departments believe that number is lower based upon the receipt, by many of those litigating entities, of permanent injunctions against the enforcement of section 2713(a)(4) to the extent it supports a contraceptive Mandate, which have been entered by federal district courts since the issuance of the Religious IFC.
+As a result, these final rules will not affect whether such entities will be subject to the contraceptive Mandate.
 Subtracting those entities from the total, the Departments estimate that the remaining litigating entities employ approximately 49,000 persons, male and female.
-The average percent of workers at firms offering health benefits that are actually covered by those benefits is 60 percent.82 This amounts to approximately 29,000 employees covered under those plans.
-EBSA estimates that for each employee policyholder, there is approximately one dependent.83 This amounts to approximately 58,000 covered persons.
-Census data indicate that women of childbearing age-that is, women aged 15 to 44-compose 20.2 percent of the general population.84 Furthermore, approximately 43.6 percent of women of childbearing age use women's contraceptive methods covered by the Guidelines.85 Therefore, the Departments estimate that approximately 5,200 women of childbearing age that use contraception covered by the Guidelines are covered by employer sponsored plans of entities that might be affected by these final rules.
+The average percent of workers at firms offering health benefits that are actually covered by those benefits is 60 percent.
+This amounts to approximately 29,000 employees covered under those plans.
+EBSA estimates that for each employee policyholder, there is approximately one dependent.
+This amounts to approximately 58,000 covered persons.
+Census data indicate that women of childbearing age-that is, women aged 15 to 44-compose 20.2 percent of the general population.
+Furthermore, approximately 43.6 percent of women of childbearing age use women's contraceptive methods covered by the Guidelines.
+Therefore, the Departments estimate that approximately 5,200 women of childbearing age that use contraception covered by the Guidelines are covered by employer sponsored plans of entities that might be affected by these final rules.
 The Departments also estimate that, for the educational institutions that brought litigation challenges objecting to the Mandate as applied to student coverage that they arranged-where (1) the institutions were not exempt under the prior rule, (2) their student plans were not self-insured, and (3) they have not received permanent injunctions preventing the application of the previous regulations-such student plans likely covered approximately 2,600 students.
-Thus, the Departments estimate the female members of those plans is 2,600 women.86 Assuming, as referenced above, that 43.6 percent of such women use contraception covered by the Guidelines, the Departments estimate that 1,150 of those women would be affected by these final rules.
+Thus, the Departments estimate the female members of those plans is 2,600 women.
+Assuming, as

-81 See, for example, Catholic Benefits Ass'n LCA v.
+See, for example, Catholic Benefits Ass'n LCA v.
 Hagan, No. 5:14-cv-00240-R (W.D.
 Okla. order filed Mar.
 7, 2018), and Dordt Coll. v.
 Burwell, No. 5:13-cv-04100 (N.D.
 Iowa order filed June 12, 2018).